 About the Academy Program

-- Self-Pay Option: Students enroll in courses to receive college credit, and the students’ family is responsible for all costs.
+Students who do not have funding through the state or who do not want college course work to appear on the high school transcript enroll in college credit only classes; the students’ family is responsible for all costs.
 This option is also available for the autumn and spring semesters, as well as summer term.

 - Autumn semester (begins in August): Apply by May 1

 - Spring semester (begins in January): Apply by October 15